 EAD beats Chessie; Grantsville improves to 9-0

 Jun.
-20—FROSTBURG — EAD scored five runs in the sixth inning to defeat Chessie, 10-7, Wednesday in a Hot Stove Senior Division game.
+21—FROSTBURG — EAD scored five runs in the sixth inning to defeat Chessie, 10-7, Wednesday in a Hot Stove Senior Division game.

 Caden White singled twice and drove in two runs to lead Chessie at the plate.
 Carver Robeson, White and Daniel Swingle pitched for Chessie.